jupyterlab/jupyterlab/docs/source/getting_started/installation.md

 ## Supported browsers

-The following browsers are currently *known to work*:
+The following browsers are currently known to work:

-- Firefox Latest
+- Firefox (latest version)
-- Chrome Latest
+- Chrome (latest version)
-- Safari Latest
+- Safari (latest version)

-Earlier browser versions or other browsers may also work, but come with no guarantees.
+Earlier browser versions or other browsers may also work, but may not be tested.